Battle Born World Tour

 The Battle Born World Tour is the fourth major concert tour by American rock band The Killers, in support of their fourth studio album Battle Born, which was released in September 2012.
 The tour included the band's biggest show to date at Wembley Stadium.
-It also saw them visit new territories including Russia, Ukraine, China and South East Asia.
+It also saw them visit new territories including Russia, Ukraine, China and more.
 The tour was the 43rd highest grossing worldwide during 2013.

-Synopsis
+History

-During the summer of 2012, The Killers played festivals across Europe and North America as well as intimate shows in small venues.
+During the summer of 2012, the Killers played festivals across Europe and North America as well as intimate shows in small venues.
 The band then began a promo tour in September 2012, before the proper tour started on October 26, 2012 in Glasgow, Scotland.
 The band then went on to play shows in 41 different countries across Europe, North America, South America, Asia and Oceania.
-Ted Sablay who toured with the band during the Sam's Town Tour returned as an additional musician, alongside Jake Blanton who previously toured with frontman Brandon Flowers during his solo tour.
+Ted Sablay who toured with the band during the Sam's Town Tour returned as an additional musician, alongside Jake Blanton who previously toured with frontman Brandon Flowers during his first solo tour.

-The stage setup included a giant lightbulb keyboard stand similar to the one used during the Day & Age World Tour but this time in the shape of the lightning bolt from the cover of the Battle Born album.
+The stage setup included a giant lightbulb keyboard stand similar to the one used during the Day & Age World Tour, but this time in the shape of the lightning bolt from the cover of the Battle Born album.
 The pyrotechnics for the tour were provided by Le Maitre Events.

-On November 13, 2012 the band's show at Manchester Arena was stopped during the fifth song of the night "Bling (Confession of a King)" with lead singer Brandon Flowers telling the crowd that his voice had 'gone' and he couldn't continue, the following night's show also in Manchester was cancelled.
-Two days later both shows were rescheduled and eventually took place on 17 and 18 February 2013.
+On November 13, 2012, the band's show at Manchester Arena was stopped during the song "Bling (Confession of a King)" with lead singer Brandon Flowers telling the crowd that his voice had 'gone' and he couldn't continue, resulting in the following night's show also in Manchester being cancelled.
+Two days later, both shows were rescheduled and eventually took place on February 17 and 18, 2013, respectively.

-The band's shows on December 13, 14 & 15th in Camden, New York City & Toronto were cancelled after Brandon Flowers contracted laryngitis, the band were later forced to cancel a number of shows during their European tour in March 2013 due to winter storms.
+The band's shows on December 13, 14 & 15th in Camden, New York City & Toronto were cancelled after Brandon Flowers contracted laryngitis.
+The band was later forced to cancel a number of shows during the European leg of the tour in March 2013, due to winter storms.
 All of these shows were rescheduled for May & June 2013 with the exception of the band's scheduled appearance Caprices Festival in Switzerland which was cancelled indefinitely.

 Bassist Mark Stoermer didn't perform with the band during the Asian leg of the tour, believed to be as a result of a back injury.
 He tweeted "Everything is alright, just need to spend this time at home.
 Looking forward to returning."
 Keuning was stressed during his absence, telling the NME that he was "sick of this".
 Jake Blanton played bass in his absence.
 He returned for the final show of the tour in Las Vegas.